malkawimahdi/investigating-loop-detection-algorithms/README.md

 ./{SCRIPTNAME}.sh
 ```

 "cbmc-algorithms-test-generation.sh" generates the results for both CBMC algorithms.
-This script contains five arguments, whereby one is mandatory.
+This script contains five arguments, whereby one is mandatory:

 ```
 -f is the input (*.c) program file given as input to the script (REQUIRED)